Make-it-Work – how you can turn your lifestyle block into a business

 - Don’t expect to run kennels if you have close neighbours – dogs can be noisy, especially at night, and the more dogs you have, the noisier it will be.

-- Check with your council about the consents you will require to establish boarding kennels.
+- Check with your council about the consent you will require to establish boarding kennels.

 - Familiarise yourself with minimum animal welfare codes.